qualcomm-qrb-ros/qrb_ros_nn_inference/README.md

 ## System Requirements

-- Version of TFLite should be higher than 2.11.1
+- Version of TFLite should be higher than 2.15.0
-- ROS 2 Humble and later.
+- ROS 2 Humble

 ## Quickstart